 - Submit Praxis I test scores that meet MSDE minimum score requirements;

-- Develop an initial 9-credit preliminary plan in consultation with the Program Coordinator.
+- Develop a program plan in consultation with the Program Coordinator.

 - Creation of a program plan with the program advisor upon acceptance into the program: